EfeAdzhar/EfeAdzhar/README.md

 - 👋 Hi, I’m @EfeAdzhar, you can call me Efe.
 - 👀 I’m interested in programming, history, arts, and politics.
 - 🧑🏻‍🎓 I study at University as a Software Engineer.
 I already have a Bachelor's degree and right now I'm finishing my Major degree
 - 🌱 I've finished 2 Java Academies in big outsourcing companies.
-I have finished an internship in Zoola and worked as a Java Backend Developer for 6 months.
+Also finished an internship in Zoola and worked as a Java Backend Developer for 6 months.
 - 🧑🏻‍💻 Languages: Java and Swift
 - 🧐 Looking for a job
 - 📫 How to reach me https://www.linkedin.com/in/efe-adzhar/